uwla/ltags/README.md

 ### Tagged Models

 Any model can be tagged.
-The only thing needed is to add  the  `Taggable`  trait and make sure the model implements the `TaggableContract` (which is  implemented by the trait, so you don't have to worry about that.
-For example:
+The only thing needed is to add the `Taggable` trait:

 ```php
 <?php